Employer of Record

 Registration and Types of Pension Schemes

-• Types of Schemes: Common options include company pension schemes, personal retirement savings accounts (PRSAs), and personal pension plans.
-All require Revenue approval for tax benefits.
+• Types of Schemes: Common options include occupational pension schemes, personal retirement savings accounts (PRSAs), and personal pension plans.
+Tax treatment depends on compliance with the relevant Revenue rules.

 • Additional Contributions: Employees can make extra voluntary contributions (AVCs), but any excess over age-related limits will not receive immediate tax relief.